|

 As for me, if I walk onto a car lot – or into any store – and don't see prices?
 I'm gone.
 I'm not hunting someone down to give them my money, and your customers shouldn't have to, either!

-Answering their questions ahead of time is an important part of SEO.
+Answering their questions ahead of time is an important part of Etsy SEO.
 Without even realizing it, you'll be SEOing your listings because you're answering questions about the product and delivering value to your potential customers.

 To begin answering your potential customers' questions, start by describing your item as if they can't see it.
 Of course your photos will be amazing (because they are just as important as SEO), but pretend they cannot see them.